BlueBeach Camping

 Information courtesy of the Department of ConservationDog Policy:

 A basic but large campsite in the Tūrangi/Taupō area.
-A good place to base yourself to explore the area.
+Good place to base yourself to explore the area.

 Phone(s):